oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 ```shell
 auth0 test token -a https://<your-auth0-domain>/api/v2/ -s openid
 ```
-Select the **CLI Login Testing** client.
-You will also be prompted to open a browser window and log in with a user credential.
+Select any available client when prompted.
+You also will be prompted to open a browser window and log in with a user credential.
+You can sign up as a new user using an email and password or using the Google social login.

 With HTTPie, send a request to the API server using a bearer access token: